fridayshoes/CV/README.md

 ## Skills

+#### Team Player

+Most of my career in advertising has involved working with another person as a creative duo, so when it came to pair programming on the Makers projects and tasks it felt quite a natural and normal experience.
+Even during the larger group projects I felt comfortable listening to other people's views and offering my opinion or putting forward ideas of my own on how we should approach a task.
+We applied agile ways of working in our group projects with morning standups, kanban boards and afternoon retros, again most of which I'm already used to from modern advertising working practises.

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.